MaxwellKendall/v2.maxwellkendall.com/src/blog-posts/fundamentals/data-structures/linked-list/intro.md

 > Elements of an array vs Nodes of a LL
 > Indexes of an array vs Positions of a LL

 More substantial, arrays are stored "contiguously" in memory.
-This means all elements are "right next to eachother" in the computer's memory.
+This means all elements are "right next to each other" in the computer's memory.
 This has consequences in the runtime.
 For instance, if you want to insert a value into an index, the steps needed are:

 1. Check the array can increase one index in size
 2. Shift all elements to the right -- or greater than -- the index for the insertion